 In addition to our amazing faculty, we have a support system that will provide you with the tools you need for a successful college career.

-Our Academic Resource Center can provide one-on-one help at our Writing Center, help you find a peer study group for a specific class, connect you with an academic coach or a tutor, determine any academic accommodations, and even help with technology related to your studies.
+Our Academic Resource Center can provide academic coaching, one-on-one help at our Writing Center, help you find a peer study group for a specific class, connect you with an academic coach or a tutor, determine any academic accommodations, and even help with technology related to your studies.

 In addition to your roommates and group leaders, the residence hall staff is there to help and encourage you.
 Your resident assistant (or RA), who is also a student, oversees your hall and is a great source for answers to your questions or can direct you to help from other places.